Updated on September 11th, 2022

 I expect you will have added at least one honey super by late spring based on the hive’s growth and the onset of nectar flow.
 If not, it is time to put your queen excluder (if you opt to use one) above the brood boxes and start adding supers.

 Only add new supers when needed.
-Once the uppermost box has about 50 – 60% capped honey cells, add another box.
+Once the uppermost box has about 50 – 60% capped honey cells (or 75% full in total), add another box.
 This method of adding a new box on top is called “top supering” (no surprise!).

 Alternatively, you can add the new box above the brood nest and under previously added supers (“bottom supering”).
 This method makes the new box more easily accessible to the foragers.
 However, bottom supering requires that you remove boxes to see if more space is needed.